takeisa/emux86/test/c_func_1/README.md

-How to compile and link
+# How to compile and link on Debian Jessie X64

+It must be a binary of 32 bit version.

 $ LANG=C gcc -O0 -m32 -nostdlib -fno-pie -fno-asynchronous-unwind-tables -g -fno-stack-protector -c test_func.c
 $ nasm -f elf crt0.asm